mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

     net = ContinuousClassifier()

-Let’s try to train it using a simple pytorch training loop.
+Let's try to train it using a simple pytorch training loop.
 We train for juts 1 epoch using Adam optimizer with a :math:`0.001` learning rate.

 .. code:: ipython3